Fraioli-Enzo/AIT-ComputerVision/README.md

 - **models/**: Contains the pre-trained YOLOv10 model (`YOLOv10_smallFDD.torchscript`).
 - **py-src/**: Contains the main script `DefectDetection.py` for running defect detection.
 - **videos/**: Contains sample videos (`video_light.mp4`, `video_nolight.mp4`) to test the program.
-- **dxf/**: Contains dxf file with the fabric and the defects.
-WORK IN PROGRESS
+- **dxf/**: Contains dxf file with the fabric and the defects (use a dfx viewer to work with them).
+WORK IN PROGRESS RATIO BETWEEN CONTOUR FABRICS AND DEFECT NOT GOOD

 ## Requirements
 - Python 3.8 or higher